 Townhouses come in many different styles and price ranges, but all are governed by an association with a board elected by the owners who live there.
-When you buy a townhouse you own a section of a building from the ground to the sky and have your own private entrance from the street, much as with a house… but the group of townhomes is governed by an association.
+When you buy a townhouse you own a section of a building from the ground to the sky and have your own private entrance from the street.
 You usually have at least one shared wall and may share up to three walls.
 This means outside light may be limited and the direction you face could be more important depending on your natural light preferences.
 Some townhouses have no private grounds, some do… but all include some shared grounds.
 Rules about what you can do with your exterior vary from association to association and can include what color you can paint your front door and whether or not you can plant any bushes or flowers.
 If you want to do something outside normal standards you must request approval from the association board.

 Town house association fees usually include:

 Condos and coops look the same, but their form of ownership is completely different.
 In a housing cooperative you don’t own any real estate… you own a share in a corporation composed of residents who own and operate the property.
 Your share gives you the right to live in a certain unit, essentially a lease.
 In Minnesota, the unit ‘share cost’ is typically less than for a comparable condo, but the monthly fees are higher because the corporation may also have an underlying mortgage for the entire property.
 Each unit pays a monthly fee based on square footage that includes a share of the mortgage, real estate tax, insurance, utilities and maintenance costs.